csegura/portera/readme.md

 - `host` where portera server is running by default `http://localhost:3001`
 - `obj` the object to use by default `console`
 - `performance` time in ms to obtain data performance by default 0 that is disabled
-- `use` - an optional array with name methods, that should be added or replaced by default if not specified contains all `["log", "info", "warn", "error", "assert", "trace", "btrace", "stack", "dump"]`
+- `use` - an optional array with name methods, that should be added or replaced by default if not specified contains all `["log", "info", "warn", "error", "assert", "trace", "btrace", "stack", "dir"]`
 - `nouse` - an optional array with the name of methods that should emptyed

 You can use portera as development tool and later in other environment select the methods that you want.